17 Reasons we are against the Common Core State Standards

 To download the 38 page article go to this link and click download,

-NATIONAL FEDERATION OF REPUBLICAN WOMEN AND SIX STATE FEDERATION OF REPUBLICAN WOMEM ADOPT RESOLUTION REJECTING COMMON CORE.
+NATIONAL FEDERATION OF REPUBLICAN WOMEN AND SEVEN STATE FEDERATION OF REPUBLICAN WOMEM ADOPT RESOLUTION REJECTING COMMON CORE.

 DEMOCRATS IN LOUISIANA CALL COMMON CORE ROLLOUT A 'TRAIN WRECK'